SolidLabResearch/Solid-Agent/documentation/ucp/README.md

 * The **Usage Control Policy Knowledge Graph (UCP KG)** is modelled as a solid container, which furthermore requires that the solid server supports the [Solid Notifications Protocol](https://solidproject.org/TR/notifications-protocol) v0.2.0.
   * This way, the agent can listen to any policy addition
   * Additionally, we can then assume that the KG of UCPs is valid.
-    The agent does not check whether the complete set of UCPs are valid or not, it will only execute them.
+    The agent does not check whether the complete set of UCPs is valid or not, it will only execute them.
     Any conflicts in the UCP KG thus are the fault of the end user, not of the agent.
 * For each target resource (`ids:target`), the agent MUST have `acl:Control` permission.
 * The [Solid Protocol](https://solidproject.org/TR/protocol) defines two options for Authorization (§11): **Web Access Control (WAC)** and **Access Control Policy (ACP)**.